Research

 Journal Articles

-Preprint | Replication Files | Winner of the 2023 Lupia-Metz Outstanding Publication Award, Time-sharing Experiments for the Social Sciences (TESS)
+Preprint | Replication Files | Winner of the 2023 Lupia-Metz Outstanding Publication Award, Time-sharing Experiments for the Social Sciences (TESS) | Media coverage in Niskanen Center - The Science of Politics, The Conversation, Philadelphia Inquirer

 How do the identities of potential policy beneficiaries sway public support for these policies in a public health setting?
 Using a factorial randomized vignette experiment fielded on a high-quality nationally-representative survey sample, we show that the racial identity of substance users depicted in a news story shapes public opinion on policies to address the opioid overdose crisis.
 People display biases in favor of members of their own racial identity group that manifest in their support of treatment-based policies.
 However, racial identity-based biases are less uniform in attitudes towards punitive policies to address the opioid crisis.
 We show that these biases are unlikely to be explained by the common theoretic mechanism of differential perceived blame.
 Similar ingroup preferences are not observed for gender or residential context.
 These results highlight the continued centrality of race in the formation of public policy preferences.

 5. Nicole E. Wilson, Michael Hankinson, Asya Magazinnik, and Melissa Sands.
+2024.
 "Inaccuracies in Low Income Housing Geocodes: When and Why They Matter."
-Forthcoming at Urban Affairs Review.
+Urban Affairs Review 60(1): 217-231.

 Preprint | Replication Files